Serialcomms/Raspberry-Pico-SDK-USB/README.md

 The repository may be extensively modified or made unavailable at any time without notice.

-Some unresolved issues (possibly related to stack usage ?) remain in the endpoint handler and debug routines.
+Some unresolved issues (possibly related to stack usage ?) remain in the endpoint handler.

 ### Usage